-Posting Note: Phoenix Children's Hospital Division of Endocrinology and Diabetes is seeking a part or full -time Pediatric Endocrinologist to join our team.
-The Division of Endocrinology and Diabetes at Phoenix Children’s Hospital is ranked #37 in USNWR for Pediatric Endocrinology and is the largest pediatric endocrinology and diabetes program in Arizona.
-It is the only pediatric diabetes program in the state that holds a Certificate of Recognition by the American Diabetes Association.
-We have CDEs, RDs, RNs, Diabetes Program Manager, a CARE obesity program, a research director, a quality director, and a medical director.
-We currently cover four satellite clinics and the inpatient endocrinology service at Phoenix Children's Hospital.
-We serve a diverse patient population and many multidisciplinary clinics including CARE/Obesity, Bone Clinic, Cancer survivors, Iron overload, and Gender Management.
-With its tight-knit faculty and long-term experienced staff, the Division of Endocrinology and Diabetes at Phoenix Children’s Hospital is devoted to helping our providers succeed on multiple platforms.
+Posting Note: Phoenix Children's Division of Endocrinology and Diabetes is seeking a Pediatric Endocrinologist to join our team.
+The Division of Endocrinology and Diabetes at Phoenix Children’s is the largest pediatric endocrinology and diabetes program in Arizona.
+The pediatric diabetes program holds a Certificate of Recognition by the American Diabetes Association.
+We have CDEs, RDs, RNs, Diabetes Program Manager, a CARE obesity program, a research director, and a quality director.
+We currently cover five satellite clinics and the inpatient endocrinology service at Phoenix Children's.
+We serve a diverse patient population and many multidisciplinary clinics including CARE/Obesity, Bone Clinic, Cancer survivors, Bone Marrow Transplant, Iron overload, and Gender Management.
+With its tight-knit faculty and long-term experienced staff, the Division of Endocrinology and Diabetes at Phoenix Children’s is devoted to helping our providers succeed on multiple platforms.
 The department is staffed with an Endocrine Research director, PhD who helps guide physicians in starting new research projects, as well as an Endocrine Quality director who helps guide physicians in starting new quality projects.
 Weekly academic meetings including journal clubs and research meetings are held.
-We have a well-established fellowship program that has an incoming fellow in 2022, and have extensive interaction with a large cohort of pediatric residents.
-All of this makes this division welcoming and an overall warm work environment.
-Other details about the position include: - Call approximately 6 to 7 full weeks per year for full time, or 3-4 weeks for part-time. - 7 to 8 half-day clinics per week on average when not on call for full time, or 3-4 per week on average for part time. - An option of inpatient-only care may be made available as well, for a part time person wishing to work 1 to 2 weeks per month. - Competitive compensation plus productivity bonuses.
-Successful candidates must have: - MD/DO - BE/BC in Pediatrics and Pediatric Endocrinology - Strong interpersonal skills and the ability to work collaboratively with other professionals to advance clinical programs and research - Strong telemedicine skills and comfort with this mode of medical care, as we utilize this for outreach clinics at times.
-Phoenix Children’s Hospital has academic appointments at University of Arizona College of Medicine-Phoenix, Mayo Medical School, and Creighton Med School.
+We have a well-established fellowship program that has an incoming fellow in 2022 and have extensive interaction with a large cohort of pediatric residents.
+Phoenix Children’s has academic appointments at University of Arizona College of Medicine-Phoenix, Mayo Medical School, and Creighton Med School.

 The staff physician shall provide patient care services and will support the PCH mission of providing hope, healing and the best health care for children and their families.